FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

  -- John Doe <john@doe.com>  Thu, 06 Jul 2017 09:19:24 +0000
 ~~~

-The changelog file conform to [a specific format](https://www.debian.org/doc/debian-policy/ch-source.html#s-dpkgchangelog) and contains a list of changelog entries.
+The changelog file must conform to [a specific format](https://www.debian.org/doc/debian-policy/ch-source.html#s-dpkgchangelog) and is to contain a list of changelog entries.
 In this case, the changelog file only contains one such entry.
 The first line of the entry must be in the format of:

     <source package name> (<version number>) <distribution name>; urgency=<urgency>